B1aZer/micro-bot-services-discord-bot/README.md

 ## BOT ideas

 - news
-- any good NFT project has You might like projects on the side
+- any good NFT project has "You might like projects on the side" on twitter
 - ai to find projects?
 - discord emoji and stickers
 - imgur images